 The batch SL-3 inventory method involves counting all individual items within an SL-3 as one complete set rather than as individual items.
 Initially, all individual items are inventoried and subsequently batched together as a complete set.
 Afterwards, the batch SL-3 is counted as a complete set unless the individual items are removed from the set for use.
 Batch SL-3 inventories are appropriate for certain types of end items to reduce the administrative burden associated with performing individual SL-3 inventories for numerous items especially when the individual items or the set is not commonly used.
 If ground equipment requires SL-3 items to be fully operational (e.g., tent requires stakes, line, and etc. to be properly erected), then each end item must have an individual SL-3 inventory performed and documented.
-If the end item is fully operational and ready for use without its associated SL-3 items (e.g., weapon can fire without cleaning gear, vehicle can drive without pioneer tools or gas/water cans), the associated SL-3 items in the supply warehouse which require periodic SL-3 inventories, with the exception of ICCE, must have individual SL-3 inventories documented for each end item.
+If the end item is fully operational and ready for use without its associated SL-3 items (e.g., weapon can fire without cleaning gear, vehicle can drive without pioneer tools or gas/water cans), the associated SL-3 items may be accounted for using the batch inventory method.
+Class II organizational property items in the supply warehouse which require periodic SL-3 inventories, with the exception of ICCE, must have individual SL-3 inventories documented for each end item.
 One record jacket is permitted, but an SL-3 inventory sheet for each end item is required.